3point14guy/notes/4_bootstrap/bootstrap.md

 These classes are MAGIC because they allow browsers to determine video or slideshow dimensions based on the width of their containing block by creating an intrinsic ratio that will properly scale on any device.

+We're also using `<iframes>`, which allow us to embed an HTML document, inside another HTML doc.
+It is used to insert content from other sources, like Ads, for instance.
+The `.embed` classes activate some Javascript to make it work.

 Find a video on YouTube and add it to the first column panel:
 ```html
 <div class="embed-responsive embed-responsive-16by9">